Your Best Self

 This is a sponsored post in partnership with Kaiser Permanente.

-I am officially on my fourth week of my birth control pack, and I’m not really looking forward to starting them up again next week.
+I’m currently on birth control.
+More specific… I am officially on my fourth week of my birth control pack!
+And I’m not really looking forward to starting them up again next week.
 If you’re also in the midsts of choosing the right birth control for you or have questions on how to get birth control at Kaiser, then the birth control overview below might come in handy.
 After all, we don’t want to pull and forget to pray (a little TMI, but isn’t this whole post too though?).

 p.s.
 Join the Facebook convo on birth control and tell us which birth control method you prefer.
 Nothing like a littler sisterhood talk in a safe space.